abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Vehicle Lights.md

 | 0 | 1 | 1 | 0 | 0 | 0 | 1 |
 | 1 | X | X | X | X | X | X |

+### Select Line / Enable Switches
 ![image](https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/157627496/81fafd35-9ff0-4568-bc3c-0773f98e9089)

-Figure 4.
+Figure 6.
 Select Line / Enable Switches

 The multiplexer select lines will be tactile push buttons.
 The reason the tactile push buttons have been chosen for the select lines is that they can be coded to provide the user an experience where they can press the switches and they will remain in the same state, either 0 or 1, until they have been pressed again.
-This allows the users to select A and B and remain in the same states so that it will not  frequently change the input being passed through.
+This allows the users to select A and B and remain in the same states until they press either switch again so that it will not frequently change the input being passed through without the user's desire.
+These switches also operate on 5 volts so they are compatible for this subsystem as well.

+### LEDs
 ![image](https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/157627496/c5ac830f-2bb1-4990-865d-90e1dc553631)

-Figure 5.
+Figure 7.
 Car LEDs.

 The LEDs that will be used in this subsystem will be 5mm LEDs, yellow and red.
 These LEDs were chosen because they are cost-efficent and they are smaller, taking up less room.
 These LEDs will be sufficient to physically represent the headlights using yellow and tail lights using red to accurately represent the car lights.
+As you can see in Figure 3. each of the 4 LEDs will need its own small PCB with mounting holes so that they can be mounted at each corner of the car, to have a real representation of lights on a car.

 # BOM